 Call our office today for a FREE review of your commercial vehicle accident case.
-We typically work on a contingent agreement basis, which means our fees are contingent upon the outcome of your case.
+We work on a contingent agreement basis which means that our fee is based on the reimbursement that you receive.

-Have you suffered an injury in a commercial vehicle accident as a driver, a passenger, or a pedestrian?
-If so, you may be eligible to recover damages like medical expenses, lost wages, or pain and suffering.
-Outcomes of personal injury claims depend on the circumstances surrounding the accident.
-Negligent drivers, truck owners, manufacturers, government agencies, or other third parties could be accountable for your losses.
-This includes things like medical bills, lost income, or pain and suffering.
+If you have been involved in a commercial vehicle accident as a driver, passenger or pedestrian, you’re eligible to recover damages such as medical expenses, lost wages, and compensation for pain and suffering.
+Negligent drivers, manufacturers, truck owners, government agencies, and third parties could be held accountable for the damages.